obonhector/obonhector/README.md

 # Hi, I'm Hector Obon 👋

 ## About Me
 I'm Héctor Obón, a passionate tech entrepreneur driven by curiosity and innovation.
 I'm starting my journey to build startups that leverage cutting-edge technologies like AI, blockchain, and full stack development.
-Inspired by visionaries such as Sam Altman, Mark Zuckerberg, and Paul Graham, I believe that persistent growth in both technical and leadership skills can create global impact.
-I'm excited to share my journey and learn with a vibrant tech community.
+Inspired by Sam Altman, Mark Zuckerberg, and Paul Graham.

 ---
 ## My Certifications